Some Impossibility Results for Inference With Cluster Dependence with Large Clusters: Introduction

-All the approaches mentioned above seem ``non-standard'' in the sense that the results use the insight of the randomized tests \citep{Canay/Santos/Shaikh:21:ReStat} or the approach of self-normalization involving random norming (\cite{Ibragimov/Muller:10:JBES} and \cite{Bester/Conley/Hansen:11:JOE}.)
-On the other hand, the usual method of ``standard'' asymptotic inference uses an asymptotically pivotal test.
+Our second result is concerned with consistent estimation of long run variances.
 More specifically, suppose that $X_n = [X_{n,1},...,X_{n,n}]^\top$ is a given random vector of dimension $n$, where each observation $X_{n,i}$ has the same mean $\mu$.
-Let us define the long-run variance of $X_n$ as\footnote{Note that when there is a common shock, say, $C_n$, such as cluster-specific fixed effects with few clusters, the analysis in this paper carries over to this case with $\sigma_{LR}^2$ replaced by the conditional variance given common shock $C_n$.
+Let us define the long-run variance of $X_n$ as follows:\footnote{Note that when there is a common shock, say, $C_n$, such as cluster-specific fixed effects with few clusters, the analysis in this paper carries over to this case with $\sigma_{LR}^2$ replaced by the conditional variance given common shock $C_n$.
 Our impossibility results do not depend on whether there is a common shock of this form in the data or not.
 For simplicity, we consider a setting without such cluster-specific fixed effects.}